- Physical and mental restoration services means:

 - The pre-approval dollar level policy shall also apply (see Chapter 14.1, PURCHASING, Policy 3).

 - Any medical service (this requirement does not apply to dental or mental services) not listed in the Services Reference Manual shall require written pre-approval from the DRS chief medical consultant.

 - Written pre-approval from the DRS regional dental consultant may be required for any dental restoration services not listed in the Service Reference Manual.

 - Over $5,000.

-With the local medical consultant’s (when the local consultant has a conflict of interest or is not available, use medical consultant for another office, or chief medical consultant, or Woodrow Wilson Rehabilitation Center physician), written pre-approval, the counselor may approve an Employment Plan and amendments that include physical restoration services in which the total cost of the physical restoration package exceeds $5,000 (per agency mandate).
+With the local medical consultant’s (when the local consultant has a conflict of interest or is not available, use medical consultant for another office, or chief medical consultant, or Wilson Workforce and Rehabilitation Center physician), written pre-approval, the counselor may approve an Employment Plan and amendments that include physical restoration services in which the total cost of the physical restoration package exceeds $5,000 (per agency mandate).
 The medical consultant will record the results of the review and approval on the Medical Consultant’s Work Sheet (RS-3g).
 The counselor shall maintain the completed RS-3g form in the case file.
 This requirement is in addition to the pre-approval dollar limit policy (see Chapter 14.1, PURCHASING, Policy 3).

 - Exception: This requirement shall not apply to:

 - i.
 Dental services, including temporamandibular joint dysfunction treatment (TMJ)